HomePolitics and Current Affairs‘Dilli Chalo' march by farmers amid failed talks

 3. As per the strategy devised by farmer leaders, tractors will form a line starting at 6 am.
 Currently, approximately 1200 tractors are stationed at the Shambhu border, with 800 tractors positioned at the Khanauri border, with the possibility of an increase in their numbers.

-4. Farmer leader Sarwan Singh Pandher urged Narendra Modi to intervene and resolve the protest by guaranteeing MSP for farmers.
+4. Farmer leader Sarwan Singh Pandher urged Prime Minister Narendra to intervene and resolve the protest by guaranteeing MSP for farmers.
 He emphasized the farmers' right to peaceful demonstration and implored the government to uphold constitutional principles.

 5. Union Agriculture Minister Arjun Munda announced on Tuesday evening that farmer leaders had rejected the government's MSP proposal, urging farmers and organizations to maintain peace and continue discussions.